pt-kaos/kickstart-modular.nvim/README.md

 *This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*

+**This fork has already my own custom keybindings, Options and Plugins.**
+**I also updated `init.lua` to load my customized files and leaderkey.

 A starting point for Neovim that is:

 * Small